The Volcanos on OmetepePrint

 The Concepción was dormant for several hundreds of years until it erupted again in 1880.
 Since then, there were 8 eruptions, the last one occurred in 1957.
 Last activity was in March 2010, when it spit out a huge ash cloud.

-A couple of thousand years ago the summit of the Maderas (1394 m) exploded and a multitude of lava boulders rained down on the slopes of the volcano.
+A couple of thousand years ago the summit of the Maderas (1394 m) exploded and a multitude of lava boulders were scattered all around the slopes of the volcano.
 Today, the truncated cone of the Maderas is covered in thick cloud forest.
 On its summit a crater lagoon has formed where you can swim in a serene setting.
 The cloud forest shelters a diverse floral and faunal life, including howler and capuchin monkeys, many birds, butterflies, amazing orchids and ferns.
-Because of its ecological and archeological importance most of the Maderas side of the island has been designated a nature reserve.
+Because of its ecological and archeological importance most of the Maderas side of the island has been designated a UNESCO biosphere reserve.

 Hiking the volcanos of Ometepe